ComradOrg/Comrad/README.md

 [That's](https://github.com/Komrade/Komrade/blob/master/script/micro_installer) really just a shortcut to this [this auto-installer script](https://github.com/Komrade/Komrade/blob/master/script/install).

-It installs a virtual environment for running Komrade on your computer, complete with the correct version of Python, without overriding your existing Python configuration.
+It creates a virtual environment for running Komrade on your computer, complete with the correct version of Python, without overriding your existing Python configuration.

 ### Run